 Now that you understand the basics of credit scores, are you ready for the big reveal?

-Even though it’s within the “fair” category, you can still do quite a bit in terms of loans.
+Since this score falls within the “good” category, you can do quite a bit in terms of loans.
 An FHA home loan, for example, only requires a score of 580 to qualify and take advantage of the program’s 3.5% down payment.

 If you still qualify for the loan buy your score falls below that number, you’ll need to put down 10% of the loan price at the time of closing.
 For conventional loans, lenders usually require a minimum score of 660.
 So if your credit score is close to the average American’s, your mortgage prospects look promising.